Angels slugger Trout is ‘Mike from Millville’ in homecoming - NewsBreak

 And, he ran into a traffic jam on his way to Citizens Bank Park.

-He couldn’t find any deep drives as the Angels dropped their .
+He couldn’t find any deep drives as the Angels dropped their ninth straight in a 10-0 loss against the Phillies.
 Trout went 0 for 4, one night after being drilled on the left arm by a pitch in a loss to the MLB-leading New York Yankees.

 “I’m sore, but I can’t miss this series,” he said.